PAUSTI2022/PAUSTI2022.github.io/2022/adv-digi-des/assignments/assignment1.md

 course: "PUE 3141"
 category: "assignment"
 year: "2022"
-title:  "Assignment 1: write VHDL entity and architcture"
+title:  "Assignment 1: General review of logic design"
-pdf: flase
+pdf: true
 ---

 ## Deadline

-Deadline for online submission will be  on  **Tuesday 08/06/2022 11:59 PM**
+Deadline for online submission will be  on  **Monday 20/06/2022 11:59 PM**

 ## Joining to Assignment Repository